Last Update: 5/5/23

-According to Florida Statute 95.11, a victim of a dog bite has four (4) years to file a lawsuit from the date the bite occurred.
+According to Florida Statute 95.11, a victim of a dog bite has two (2) years to file a lawsuit from the date the bite occurred (if the claim is based on negligence).

 In Florida, a landlord will be liable for dog bite injuries by a tenant’s dog when that landlord is shown by admissible evidence to have known that the dog was vicious, or had the propensity to be vicious and dangerous, and thereafter did nothing to enforce protections against these types of dangerous animals contained within the lease agreement.